 In 2019, researchers at Oxford University published a paper concluding that switching to a plant-based diet can positively impact our health and the environment.
 This is excellent news for those of us who care about the wellbeing of people, animals, and the planet.
 But did you know veganism isn’t just about food?
 People who follow a vegan lifestyle also choose not to wear animals, either.
 And some people may choose to support cruelty-free fashion even if they aren’t vegan in their day-to-day life.
 So, let’s take a look together to answer the question: what is vegan fashion?

 But even if you don’t call yourself vegan in everyday life, you may still be tempted by vegan or cruelty-free fashion.
 Why?
-Because the interesting thing about it is that it seems to win hands down over conventional fashion in terms of several human, environmental, and of course, animal welfare impacts.
+Because the interesting thing about it is that it seems to win hands down over conventional fashion in terms of several human, environmental, and of course, animal welfare impacts—although it’s worth noting that vegan doesn’t inherently mean better for the planet.
 Let’s see what all the fuss is about.

 A few definitions